FrameOracle: Learning What to See and How Much to See in Videos: Introduction

 \section{Introduction}

-Rapid advances in large language models (LLMs) \citep{stiennon2020learning, gao2022scalinglaws, yang2024qwen2} have enabled vision-language models (VLMs) to integrate visual understanding with strong linguistic reasoning \citep{zhang2024llavavideo, bai2025qwen25vl, zhang2025videollama3}.
-This makes VLMs highly effective for complex video tasks such as question answering \citep{zhang2023videollama, lin2024videollava, lin2024vila, zhao2024videoprism, xiao2025videoqastudy}, summarization \citep{hua2025v2xum, lee2025videosummarization}, and instruction following \citep{ren2024timechat, qian2024streaming}.
-A key challenge, however, is the large volume of data these models must process.
-Processing every video frame is computationally expensive, making efficient frame sampling essential \citep{hu2025mllmbasedvideoframe}.
-Most VLMs currently rely on simple approaches, such as uniform sampling at a fixed frame rate or selecting a fixed number of frames.
-While easy to implement, these methods have clear drawbacks: in long videos, they may miss crucial information, whereas in short videos, they often introduce redundant frames that waste resources, distract the model, and obscure key moments.
+Rapid advances in large language models (LLMs) \citep{stiennon2020learning, gao2022scalinglaws, yang2024qwen2} have enabled vision-language models (VLMs) to combine visual understanding with strong linguistic reasoning \citep{zhang2024llavavideo, bai2025qwen25vl, zhang2025videollama3}.
+As a result, VLMs are highly effective for complex video tasks such as question answering \citep{zhang2023videollama, zhao2024videoprism, xiao2025videoqastudy, li2025vidhalluc}, summarization \citep{hua2025v2xum, lee2025videosummarization}, and instruction following \citep{ren2024timechat, qian2024streaming}.
+In practice, however, these models must operate under tight computational budgets, limiting the number of video frames they can process.
+Under such constraints, performance depends on selecting a small, high-quality subset of frames.
+Most existing VLMs rely on simple strategies, such as uniform sampling at a fixed frame rate or selecting a fixed number of frames (\textit{keyframes}).
+While easy to implement, these approaches fail to adapt to variations in content density or task complexity, often missing salient moments in long videos while introducing redundant and distracting frames in shorter ones.